JDACS4C-IMPROVE/tCNNS-Project/READMEs/Data.md

 # Raw data
 The raw data is downloaded from GDSC website (version 6.0) and refers here to three types of data:
 1) Dose-independent drug response values.
-`PANCANCER_IC.csv`: drug and cell ids, IC50 values and other metadata (223 drugs and 948 cell lines).
+`PANCANCER_IC.csv`: drug and cell IDs, IC50 values and other metadata (223 drugs and 948 cell lines).
-2) Cancer sample information. `PANCANCER_Genetic_feature.csv`: 735 binary features that include coding variants and copy number alterations.
+2) Cancer sample information. `PANCANCER_Genetic_feature.csv`: 735 binary features that include mutations and copy number alterations.
 3) Drug information. `drug_smiles.csv`: SMILES strings of drug molecules.
-The SMILES were retrieved from PubChem using CIDs (Druglist.csv).
+The canonical SMILES were retrieved from PubChem using CIDs (`Druglist.csv`) or from LINCS if not available in PubChem.
 The script `preprocess.py` provides functions to generate this file.

-All these data types were provided with the GraphDRP repo.
-The data is available in: https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/GraphDRP/data/
+The raw data is available in this FTP location: https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/tCNNS/tcnns_data.tar.gz

 # ML data
-The script `preprocess.py` uses raw data to generate ML data that can be used to train and test with GraphDRP.
+The script `preprocess.py` uses raw data to generate ML data that can be used to train and test with tCNNS.
 The necessary raw data are automatically downloaded from the FTP server using a `candle_lib` utility function `get_file()` and processed:

 - __Response data__.
-IC50 values (PANCANCER_IC.csv) are transformed using 1 / (1 + pow(math.exp(float(ic50)), -0.1)).
+IC50 values (`PANCANCER_IC.csv`) are normalized in the (0,1) interval.
 - __Cancer features__.
 735 binary features, including mutations and copy number alterations, are not modified.
 - __Drug features__.
-SMILES string of each drug is converted into graph structure where nodes represent atoms and edges represent the bonds (each atom is represented by 78 features).
+SMILES string of each drug is converted into a 28 by 188 one-hot matrix where a value 1 at row i and column j means that the ith symbol appears at jth position in the SMILES format for the drug.

-The user can specify one of three data splitting strategies: 1) mixed set (random split), 2) cell-blind (hard partition on cell line samples), 3) drug-blind (hard partition on drugs).
-In either case, the script generates three files, `train_data.pt`, `val_data.pt`, and `test_data.pt` with 0.8/0.1/0.1 ratio, and saves them in appropriate directories:

-- ./data_processed/<split_strategy>/processed/train_data.pt
-- ./data_processed/<split_strategy>/processed/val_data.pt
-- ./data_processed/<split_strategy>/processed/test_data.pt

-Bash script `preprocess_batch.sh` generates the nine possible ML data configurations (i.e., 3 files for each splitting strategy).
-All the ML data files for the three splitting strategies are available in FTP: https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/GraphDRP/data_processed/
+The ML data files are available in this FTP location: https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/tCNNS/tCNNS_data_processed.tar.gz.
+These files can be automatically downloaded from the FTP server using the `candle_lib` utility function `get_file()`.

 # Using your own data